 - The Learner Participation Forum represents the whole school

-All members of the school community should have training on the role of learner participation within the school and understand their responsibilities in facilitating it.
+All members of the school community should have training about the role of learner participation within the school, and understand their responsibilities in facilitating it.
 This should include not only learners and teaching staff but also SLT and governors.
 Nominees will need instructions when they take up their roles on how to be an effective representative and in the skills of representation, patience and realism.

 This is an important, living document that will set out clear guidance on the role of the learner participation forum.
 It will ideally set out: